xa17d/saveto/README.md

 ## Screenshots

 * Make sure status bar is empty
-* Make sure battery, network and wifi are full.
+* Make sure battery, network and wifi are full (emulator settings).
-* Use gesture navigation to hide navigation buttons
+* Use gesture navigation to hide navigation buttons (android settings)
-* Set time to: 04:01
+* Set time to: 04:01  (android settings)
 * Use tests in `PlayStoreScreenshots` for individual screens

 ## Backlog